christianityorigins/website/books/_posts/2016-05-01-introduction-to-druidism.md

 The founder of Druidry was Pythagoras (5) who was a student of a philosopher named Abaris the Hyperborean \[[link](https://en.wikipedia.org/wiki/Abaris_the_Hyperborean)\] (probably the same person) who was a Scythian who hailed from Hyperborea (6): _"And the Celtic Druids investigated to the very highest point the Pythagorean philosophy, after Zamolxis, by birth a Thracian, a servant of Pythagoras, became to them the originator of this philosophy"_ -- 'The Refutation of All Heresies', Chapter XXII.--The Druids; Progenitors of their System by St. Hippolytus.

 So, the Druid cosmology was Pythagorian monism \[[link](https://en.wikipedia.org/wiki/Monism)\].
 Monism is the philosophical view that all of reality is ultimately one, or that reality is fundamentally unified and that all things are interconnected through a single underlying essence or principle (i.e. materialist/agnostic monists believe this to be energy or matter).
 Everything in the universe is then seen as emanations or manifestations of this ultimate reality.
-As for the polytheistic deities, some polytheistic monists see them as sentient personal gods who eminate from the divine, others see them as symbolic representations of natural forces (numen/animism), others are atheists (7) who are attracted to tradition, ancestor veneration, and ancestry.
-Some atheistic Pagans are inspired by Carl Jung who combined psychoanalysis with Heathenry; the polytheistic deities = 'archetypes (8) of the collective unconscious (9)' to these Pagans.

 1.2 Beliefs